cosmos/cosmos-sdk/collections/docs/01-intro.md

 encode our proto type `BaseAccount`.

 Generally speaking you will always find the respective key and value codecs for types in the go.mod path you're using to import that type.
-If you wanna encode proto values refer to the codec ``codec.CollValue`` function which allows you to encode any type implement the proto.Message interface.
+If you want to encode proto values refer to the codec `codec.CollValue` function which allows you to encode any type implement the proto.Message interface.